ory/web/src/pages/blog/keto-zanzibar-evolution.md

 seo:
   description: >
-    Run your own OAuth2 Server and OpenID Connect Provider (OIDC) using scalable and secure open source software in under 10 minutes.
+    Authorize billions of requests securelx and consistent with low latency and no downtime using Ory Keto, the open source implementation of Google Zanzibar access control.
   title: >
     Low latency, consistent, open source access control system